TeamW-P/API-docs/README.md

-# Capstone Project
+# API documentation

-OpenAPI docs
+OpenAPI docs for the capstone project